tlareywi/HERMSStep/README.md

 __Target Temp__: Desired temperature of mash tun at start of rest

+__Ramp Next__: Minutes remaining in rest to begin re-heating HLT back to offset temp for next step.
+Declare 0 if final step.

 __Rest__: Rest in minutes after hitting Target Temp

 CONTROL FLOW